alexlbarter/guess-the-number/README.md

 # guess-the-number
-A simple guess the number game, written in Python.
+A simple guess the number game which runs on the command line, written in Python.

-Runs on the command line, but GUI is coming soon.
+## Coming soon
+* GUI, using tkinter